-The Permittee shall notify the Hazardous Waste Project Manager at least two weeks prior to any sampling.
-The Permittee shall use the following techniques and procedures when obtaining samples and analyzing samples from the groundwater monitoring wells described in Condition IV.E.:
+The permittee shall notify the Hazardous Waste Project Manager at least two weeks prior to any sampling.
+The permittee shall use the following techniques and procedures when obtaining samples and analyzing samples from the groundwater monitoring wells described in Condition IV.E.:

-- 1. Samples shall be collected by the techniques described in Section E7 of the Application and Appendix A of this permit. - 2.
-Samples shall be preserved and shipped (when shipped off-site for analysis) in accordance with the procedures described in Section E7 of the Application; - 3.
+- 1. Samples shall be collected by the techniques described in the Facility Groundwater Sampling & Analysis Plan dated June 2022 and Section E of the Application; - 2.
+Samples shall be preserved and shipped (when shipped offsite for analysis) in accordance with the procedures specified Facility Groundwater Sampling & Analysis Plan dated June 2022 and Section E of the Application; - 3.
 Samples shall be analyzed according to the procedures specified in Appendix A of this permit and any subsequent procedure specified by the Department; - 4.
-Samples shall be tracked and controlled using the chain of custody procedures specified in Section E7 of the Application; - 5.
+Samples shall be tracked and controlled using the chain of custody procedures specified in the Facility Groundwater Sampling & Analysis Plan dated June 2022 and Section E of the Application; - 5.
 Samples shall be obtained using bailers or pumps and other sampling equipment that will not significantly interfere with the analysis; and - 6.
 The sampling and analysis plan shall be updated to reflect any changes approved or required by the Department.